TimJones/prototim-site/content/posts/home-lab/talos.md

 $ talosctl --nodes ${TALOS_WORKER_02} apply-config --insecure --file worker.yaml
 ```

-Once they have gone through the install and boot sequence, they will atuomatically
+Once they have gone through the install and boot sequence, they will automatically
 join the cluster control plane set up earlier.
 We can check the node status with
 `kubectl`.